-Set a motor rotation direction using the system parameter for "Motor rotation direction."
+Set a motor rotation direction using the "Motor rotation direction" parameter.

 - When a system parameter is changed, the new parameter will be enabled after the power is cycled.
-If a 24 VDC power supply is used with the AC power input type, also cycle the 24 VDC power supply. - The CW and CCW indicate the rotation direction of the motor, as seen from the output shaft.
-The output shaft of the TH geared type with ratios of 20 and 30, as well as all ratios of the Harmonic geared type, rotate in the opposite direction of the motor shaft.
+If a 24 VDC power supply is used with the AC power input type, also turn on the 24 VDC power supply again. - The CW and CCW indicate the rotation direction of the motor, as seen from the output shaft.
+With Harmonic geared motors, the gear output shaft always rotates in the direction opposite to the motor.
+The rotation direction of the TH geared type may differ from that of the motor depending on the frame size or the gear ratio.
+Refer to p.14 for details.

-Setting of motor rotation direction parameter CW pulse is input CCW pulse is input • The command position increases. • The command position decreases. • The motor rotates in CW direction.
-The motor rotates in CCW direction.
-When "positive=CW" is set • The command position increases.
-The command position decreases. • The motor rotates in CCW direction. • The motor rotates in CW direction.
-When "positive=CCW" is set
+Setting of "Motor rotation direction" parameter CW pulse is input CCW pulse is input • The command position increases. • The command position decreases. • The motor rotates in CW direction. • The motor rotates in CCW direction.
+When "Positive=CW" is set CW direction CCW direction • The command position increases. • The command position decreases. • The motor rotates in CCW direction. • The motor rotates in CW direction.
+When "Positive=CCW" is set CCW direction CW direction

-MEXE02 tree view Parameter name Description Initial value Sets the rotation direction of the motor Operation Motor rotation direction [Setting range] 0: Positive=CCW 1: Positive=CW 1
+MEXE02 tree view Parameter name Description Initial value Operation Motor rotation direction Sets the rotation direction of motor output shaft.
+[Setting range] 0: Positive=CCW 1: Positive=CW 1